lyndon025/playtested/src/content/article/indianajonesgreatcircle.md

 - 🕵️ Engaging first-person puzzles that feel natural and rewarding
 - 🤜 Combat style that captures the clumsy, scrappy feel of Indiana Jones
 - 🐍 Atmospheric environments that bring the adventure to life
-- 🎮 Passable stealth mechanics that complement the action
+- 🎮 Phenomenal performance from Troy Baker as Indiana Jones
 - 🎵 Strong audio design with thematic music and voice acting

 ## Cons